danabreo/aggiemaps/README.md

 | **[Stop 2 Name]** | **[Minutes to Initial Stop]** |
 | **[Initial Stop]** |  |

-     The coordinates and routes files are used to populate the graph representing the bus system They provide a user-friendly interface for updating bus stop locations, routes, and timings

 ### walk.csv
 This file contains a list of all the bus stops that should be connected by walking.
 Coordinates were collected manually using the [TAMU Transportation](http://transport.tamu.edu/busroutes/) website.